Skip to main content

 Do the benefits of the anthrax vaccine outweigh the risks?

-Anthrax bacteria could be used in an attack against military personnel in the United States during a conflict.
+Anthrax bacteria could be used in an attack against the U.S. The U.S. military is particularly at risk of such an attack.
 Anthrax is a frightening agent in biological warfare because it is easily sprayed over a large area.
-Once inhaled, and if untreated with antibiotics, the anthrax spores can cause a uniformly fatal infection.
+Once inhaled, if untreated with antibiotics, anthrax spores can often cause a fatal infection.

 Disease risks